 More than 90 municipalities have submitted opening briefs to the Ninth Circuit.
 This was a challenge to the FCC order limiting how much they can charge carriers to set up small-cell nodes on existing infrastructure. , saying the agency overstepped its bounds.

-“The small-cell order deprives local governments of just compensation by restricting compensation for installing facilities on local governments’ right-of-way and infrastructure therein to cost reimbursement.
-Just compensation within the meaning of the Fifth Amendment generally means fair market value, not cost reimbursement,” the group of localities argued in a brief submitted in June of this year.
+“The small-cell order deprives local governments of just compensation.
+By restricting compensation for installing facilities on local governments’ right-of-way and infrastructure, therein to cost reimbursement.
+Just compensation within the meaning of the Fifth Amendment generally means fair market value.
+Not cost reimbursement,” the group of localities argued in a brief submitted in June of this year.

-Carriers Sprint, Verizon and AT&T argue that the FCC hasn’t done enough to enforce its order, leaving the way open for municipalities to block the telecom companies’ attempts to roll out 5G.
+Carriers Sprint, Verizon and AT&T argue that the FCC hasn’t done enough to enforce its order.
+Leaving the way open for municipalities to block the telecom companies’ attempts to roll out 5G.
 Verizon recently filed a lawsuit against the City of Rochester New York claiming that the city’s code violates FCC rules by imposing fees related to renting space in utility poles which are too high.
 The City of Rochester claims the fees are in line with what other providers pay and calls the suit frivolous.

 In the meantime, Verizon is finding new ways to appease residents and municipalities by installing 5G smart poles .
 Verizon has recently collaborated with a Colorado-based Comptek Technologies.
 They have designed a stand-alone pole that house wireless small cell equipment that is completely hidden inside the poles.
 The City of Denver has approved the design of the new poles, and Verizon is now deploying them in Denver for 4G and 5G small cell equipment.